- Anaesthesia, Perioperative Medicine, and Critical Care

 - Trauma and Emergencies

-Scottish sites are currently supporting more than 30 Infectious Diseases and Microbiology studies.
-Almost two-thirds of these studies are led by Scotland demonstrating the level of interest and expertise of Scottish Investigators who can develop and deliver successful research studies.
+Scottish sites are currently supporting 30 infectious diseases and microbiology studies.
+Many of these studies are led from Scotland, demonstrating the level of interest and expertise of Scottish investigators in developing and delivering successful research.

 Infectious Diseases and Microbiology Studies

-- Studies in microbiology laboratories of clinical infectious diseases.
+- microbiology laboratories studies of pathogens causing clinical infections

-Where there are considerable overlaps with other specialty areas, for example, primary care, we work closely with our colleagues in other Networks or Specialty Groups to deliver high-quality infectious diseases and microbiology research.
+Where there is considerable overlap with other specialty areas, we work closely with our colleagues across NHS Research Scotland to deliver the highest quality clinical research.